105 (telephone number): In New Zealand

-Launched on 10 May 2019, 105 is used for non-emergency calls to Police where the event has already taken place and nobody is in any danger, such as a stolen car or property damage.
+Launched on 10 May 2019, 105 is used for non-emergency calls to Police where an immediate response is not required or when the event has already taken place and nobody is in any danger, such as a stolen car, property damage, to add additional information to an existing police report or to contact the local police station.
 It is the analogue of the 101 telephone number in the UK.
+In 2021 the New Zealand Police added 111 emergency and 105 non-emergency to the side of their new vehicles livery to promote the use of the 105 number.

+In Belgium

+The non-emergency ambulance service of the Belgian Red Cross can be reached by dialing 105 in Flanders, Wallonia and Brussels.